jakefrancis/resume-website/README.md

 ### Slider

-A simple mouse and touch based slider built with `javascript`.
+A mouse and touch based slider built with `javascript`.

 ##### Usage